 John B. Watson used Pavlov's findings in the early twentieth century to reproduce classical conditioning in a very young child.
 This unethical experiment took an emotionally stable nine-month-old child and subjected him to classical conditioning to create a phobia of white fuzzy animals.
 During the "Little Albert Experiment," Watson introduced the child to some furry animals including a rabbit, dog, and white rat.

 When "Albert" (not his real name) was around the rat, Watson made loud, unpleasant noises that distressed Albert.
 Very soon the conditioned stimulus of the loud noise caused Albert to fear the rat.
 Also, without further conditioning, Albert's fear generalized to other furry animals and even Watson in a white furry mask.
-This experiment had its shortfalls and crossed ethical boundaries not established at the time, but it was a powerful reminder how conditioning could shape one's thoughts and behaviors.
+This experiment had its shortfalls, and crossed ethical boundaries not established at the time.
+It is a powerful and unfortunate reminder of how conditioning can shape one's thoughts and behaviors.

 Classical conditioning using a controlled stimulus isn't just for the laboratory.
 Here are a few examples of everyday conditioned stimuli and how they affect our lives:

-Every evening you like to enjoy your favorite television show with a cup of tea.
-As time goes on, every time the show starts (conditioned stimulus) you get a craving for a cup of tea.
+Every evening you may like to enjoy your favorite television show with a cup of tea.
+As time goes on, every time the show starts (conditioned stimulus), you get a craving for a cup of tea.

-When a father comes home from work, he always pulls the car into the garage.
-His children hear the garage door opening from inside the house.
-Soon the children associate the sound of the garage door (conditioned stimulus) with their father.
+When a parent comes home from work, they may pull their car into the garage.
+The parent’s children then hear the garage door opening from inside the house.
+Soon the children associate the sound of the garage door (conditioned stimulus) with their parent.

-A mother of a young child always tries to do some yoga when her child is taking an afternoon nap.
-As part of the nap routine, the mother reads a couple of books to her child.
-As she is reading the books (conditioned stimulus), she starts thinking about her yoga routine.
+A parent of a young child always tries to do some yoga when their child is taking an afternoon nap.
+As part of the nap routine, the parent reads a couple of books to their child.
+As they read the books (conditioned stimulus), they may start thinking about their yoga routine.

 Sometimes, a single, often dramatic event, could lead to creating a conditioned stimulus.
 For example: